polkadot-fellows/RFCs/text/0078-merkelized-metadata.md

 The `TypeDef` variants have the following meaning:

 - `Composite`: A `struct` like type that is composed of multiple different fields.
 Each `Field` can have its own type.
 - `Enumeration`: Stores a `EnumerationVariant`.
-A `EnumerationVariant` is a `struct` that is described by a `name`, an `index` and a `vector` of `Field`s, each of which can have it's own type. `Enumeration`s in most cases have more variants that only one and in this case the `Enumeration` appears multiple times, each time with a different variant, in the type information.
-As `Enumeration`s can get quite big and for decoding a type most of the time only one variant is required, this optimization is done to reduce the size of the proof.
+A `EnumerationVariant` is a struct that is described by a name, an index and a vector of `Field`s, each of which can have it's own type.
+Typically `Enumeration`s have more than just one variant, and in those cases `Enumeration` will appear multiple times, each time with a different variant, in the type information.
+Given that `Enumeration`s can get quite big, yet usually for decoding a type only one variant is required, therefore this design brings optimizations and helps reduce the size of the proof.
 - `Sequence`: A `vector` like type wrapping the given type.
 - `BitSequence`: A `vector` storing bits. `num_bytes` represents the size in bytes of the internal storage.
 If `least_significant_bit_first` is `true` the least significant bit is first, otherwise the most significant bit is first.
 - `Array`: A fixed-length array of a specific type.